 Older Australians are being encouraged to plan for their future.
-This can include sort out legal and financial affairs, getting home help or applying for residential aged care, and planning for end of life care.
+This can include sorting out legal and financial affairs, getting home help or applying for residential aged care, and planning for end of life care.

 Advance Care Planning (ACP) is shared planning for future health care.
 It involves talking about and documenting values, beliefs and preferences to guide decision-making when a person cannot make or communicate their decisions.